bramyeon/StyleCLIP/README.md

       4. Run all cells
       5. Copy the generated Gradio link and paste to your browser
       6. Run the demo!
 The Gradio link is valid for 72 hours :)

+## Side Improvements
+- **Inference speed improvement** in latent optimization by early termination
-- **Flexibility improvement** by the generation of multiple images from a text prompt by an automated hyperparameter setting
+- **Design flexibility improvement** by the generation of multiple images from a text prompt by an automated hyperparameter setting
 - **Application domain expansion** using more datasets and pre-trained StyleGAN models (cars, textures, doors, etc.)

 <br><br>